Changing a Life Insurance Policy

 Can I switch life insurance companies?

-While you are entitled to change your life insurance provider at any time, you will need to meet the eligibility criteria, and your provider would need to be agreeable to offering a policy after underwriting, which is not guaranteed.
-So, be sure that changing your life insurance policy is right for you, and ensure you've got your new policy set up before cancelling your existing.
-If you're sure you want to continue, you can choose to either take out a new ‘top-up’ policy with another company or replace your existing policy altogether.
+Anyone is entitled to change their life insurance provider at any time, though of course there is no guarantee that your new application would be accepted by a new provider.
+As such, you’ll want to ensure that changing your life insurance policy is right for you, and make sure you've got your new policy set up before cancelling your existing one.
+If you're sure you want to proceed with changing life insurance provider, you can choose to either take out a new ‘top-up’ policy with another company, or replace your existing policy altogether.

 Why should I change life insurance policies?

-Here’s why applying for a new life insurance policy can be beneficial:
+While ‘sticking with what we know’ sometimes feels like the safe option, here’s why applying for a new life insurance policy could be beneficial:

 - Save money – You could potentially save by shopping around for the best deal and getting quotes from different insurance providers.

-- Increase your cover – If your circumstances have changed and you’ve become a homeowner, a parent or earned a promotion, for example, your current policy may not give you the cover you need.
+- Increase your cover – If your circumstances have changed and you’ve become a parent or earned a promotion, for example, your current policy may not give you the cover you need.

 How to change or rearrange your life insurance to another company

 If you choose to switch life insurance companies, you will need to apply for cover.
 The provider will assess your application and decide whether they can offer a policy, and on what terms.
-Depending on the details you provide, the provider may want further medical information before they offer you a policy.
+Depending on the details you provide, the provider may want further medical information before they offer you a policy, though sometimes you can get life insurance with no medical.

 Of course, changing or cancelling a life insurance policy isn’t the only option.
-You could consider keeping your existing policy and ‘top it up’ with a new one.
+As we’ve covered, you could consider keeping your existing policy and ‘top it up’ with a new one.
 Your current insurer may also be able to amend your policy to reflect changing circumstances.

 Remember that the terms of any new policy are set by the provider and will be based on what’s covered, as well as your age, health and circumstances at the time.
 So in some cases, it’s better to simply amend an existing policy where possible.